jonelo/jacksum/README.md

   - CRCs that are being used in many software products and protocols: CRC-8 (FLAC), CRC-16 (LHA/ARC), CRC-16 (Minix), FCS-16, CRC-24 (OpenPGP), CRC-32 (FCS-32), CRC-32 (MPEG-2), CRC-32 (bzip2), CRC-32 (FDDI), CRC-32 (UBICRC32), CRC-32 (PHP's crc32), CRC-64 (ISO 3309), CRC-64 (ECMA-182), CRC-64 (prog lang GO, const ISO), CRC-64 (.xz and prog lang GO, const ECMA)
   - for a full detail list, go to https://github.com/jonelo/jacksum/wiki/Supported-Algorithms

-- Multi-Core/Multi Processor Support
+- Multi-core system/multi-CPU support
-  - Process hash calculation and hash verification simultaneously in multi-processor/multi core environments
+  - Process hash calculation and hash verification simultaneously on multi-core systems/multi-CPU systems
   - Works well if you have many cores, and many hundreds, thousands or millions of files to process and/or
   - Works well if you have selected more than one algorithm